fd-jian/thesis-activity-detector/README.md

 # activity-detector
-Activity detector for engament detection system.
+Activity detector for engagement detection system.
 Implemented in spring boot with spring-cloud-stream and kafka.

 (Basically just a skeleton application so far)